matrix-org/matrix-spec-proposals/proposals/3957-oblivious-matrix-over-https.md

 A client **MUST** request a new key via `/getCapabilities`, randomly between 100 to 50 seconds before the current one expires.
 If a client has more than 1 valid key available, it **MUST** use the oldest one until 30 seconds before it expires, when it should switch to the second oldest one.
-If a client receives
+If a client receives a 422 Unprocessable Entity indicating a decryption failure, it should try a newer key if it already has one available; otherwise, it should stop making requests until the next public key fetch is scheduled.

+> Although this may result in service interruption if the private keys on the remote homeserver update suddenly, adversarial control over the client's key usage and traffic patterns is hopefully minimized.

 Servers **MUST** ensure that the time is synced at least to second-level precision before issuing any keys.
 If the time on the server changes, the server